UWPCE-PythonCert-ClassRepos/py220-online-201904-V2/students/douglas_klos/lesson04/assignment/README.md

 a list comprehension into the populate_database function.
 I have also added some test cases for create_db.py that weren't present in the l03 version.

-For the basic_operations.py there wasn't much that I could do, the majority of the code in that file is peewee/sqlalchemy calls to the database - the iteration of records is done in the test file, however some slight changes to logic were made in the search_customers function.
+For the basic_operations.py some changes to logic were made in the search_customers function.
+Further, I added transactions to several different functions, primarily those that might fail a try/except.
+It worked fine without these, however I suspect it's a more clean implementation to use them.
 No changes were made to the db_model.py file.

 Following is a layout and description of the assignment directories:
 ```